-Major Tait Sanborn began working at the Pasco Sheriff’s Office in December of 2003.
+Colonel Tait Sanborn is the Undersheriff of Law Enforcement Operations for the Pasco Sheriff’s Office.
+Colonel Sanborn began working at the Pasco Sheriff’s Office in December of 2003.
 He joined the Florida National Guard in 2002 as a Military Policeman and attended the Hillsborough Community College Law Enforcement Academy.
 He served as a Patrol Deputy, Community Policing Deputy, Patrol Corporal, Street Crimes Unit Corporal, Training Corporal, Patrol Sergeant, Property Crimes Sergeant, Patrol Lieutenant, and Special Operations Lieutenant before being appointed to Special Operations Captain.
-He was transferred back to Field Operations to be the District II Captain in October of 2017 and was appointed as the Field Operations Bureau Commander in August 2019 where he oversees all three Patrol Divisions.
+He was transferred back to Field Operations to be the District II Captain in October of 2017 and was appointed as the Field Operations Bureau Commander in August 2019 where he oversaw all three Patrol Divisions.
+Colonel Sanborn was promoted to Undersheriff in April 2024.
 During his career he also served on the Pasco Unified SWAT Team beginning in 2007, holding positions of SWAT sniper and Team Commander before leaving the Team.
-Major Sanborn deployed to Afghanistan with the Florida National Guard from 2010 to 2011.
-He separated from the National Guard in 2015 to further focus on his career at the Sheriff’s Office.
-Major Sanborn holds a B.A. in Criminal Justice and an M.A. in Criminal Justice with a focus on Critical Incident Management, both from Saint Leo University.

 Captain Stephen Hartnett is completing his 30th year in law enforcement, with most of his service time being with the City of Tampa.
 Brought on board with the Pasco Sheriff’s Office in September 2014, Captain Hartnett spent the first two years of his employment assigned to Operations and Logistics where he was billeted as the Law Enforcement Academy Director at Pasco Hernando State College and as the Captain overseeing the Training Unit.
 Since January 2017, Captain Hartnett has been assigned to the Field Operations Bureau where he oversees operations in District III as the District Commander.